cara-tm/pat_public_bar/README.md

 # Changelog

+* 18th July 2017: v 0.3.6.
+Add a preference radio button to disable this plugin.
+* 17th July 2017: v 0.3.5.
+Removes a strong tag into the "Article" link.
+CSS improvements.
+* v 0.3.4.
 * 15th October 2015: v 0.3.3.
 New UI, better support for multisite installation and 3 new attributes for customization.
 * 2d August 2015: v 0.3.2.
 Admin privs can access to "Section", "Page" and "Style" tabs.
 * 1st August 2015: v.
 0.3.1.
 Add "bgcolor" and "color" attributes.